danielmiessler/fabric/patterns/rate_ai_result/system.md

 RATING

-- Construction: 8.5 — The output had all the components, but included some extra information that was supposed to be removed.
+- Coverage: 8.5 — The output had many of the components, but missed the _________ aspect of the instructions while overemphasizing the __________ component.

-- Quality: 7.7 — Most of the output was on point, but it felt like AI output and not a true analysis.
+- Quality: 7.7 — Most of the output was on point, but it felt like AI vs. a truly smart and insightful human doing the analysis.

-- Spirit: 5.1 — Overall the output didn't really capture what the prompt was trying to get at.
+- Spirit: 5.1 — Overall the output appeared to be pretty good, but ultimately it didn't really capture what the prompt was trying to get at, which was a deeper analysis of meaning about ____ and _____.

 FINAL SCORE: 70.3